 Who is TNAP for?

-TNAP is a procedure that is designed to improve breathing through the nose.
+At LAENT in Los Angeles TNAP treatment is utilized to improve breathing through the nose.
 Many people suffer from nasal obstruction causing difficulty exercising, snoring, trouble falling asleep or staying asleep, sleep apnea, and a general frustration throughout the day.

 TNAP is also designed to help improve athletic performance and improve breathing exercises for things like meditation and yoga.
 By opening the nasal valve and stiffening the upper and lower lateral cartilages, TNAP allows better airflow through the nose.
 Straightening the septum and lateralizing the turbinates also allows improved airflow once air has passed through the internal nasal valve.